sarmad1995/react-native-easy-content-loader/README.md

-Provide a placeholder at the place which need waiting for loading, Easy to implement and fun to use, this package is highly customizable, Please go throw docs to find info :).
+Provide a placeholder at the place which need waiting for loading, Easy to implement and fun to use, this package is highly customizable, Please go through docs to find info :).

 ###